SpicyChickenDoang/node-js-mongodb/README.md

 # nodejs-mongodb-jwt
-### API using nodeJS, express, bcrypt.
+### API using nodeJS, express, bcrypt, Redis.
 Using MongoDB as the database and JWT for authorization

 ### 1. Project Setup
 ```